Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit4/Lecture-0/Lecture-note.md

 ## What is an Object:

 Lets practice first:
-* Lets make an object named person.
+* Let's make an object named `person`.
-* The object must have at least 2 property.
+* The object must have at least two properties.
 	* These two properties are known as our data properties.
 * Lets add a function that says hello.